ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 We focus on :

 * VSCode Setup
+* Docker Basics
-* Multi-stage Dockerfiles
+* Multi-stage Builds
 * Docker Compose
+* Using Makefiles
+* Using Postgres
+* Using Traefik
 * Live Reloading a Go API
 * Delve Debugging a Go API
-* Self-Signed Certificates with Traefik
 * Testing

 # Getting started